OscarAR46/py-quiz/README.md

 multiple users and saves each users attempts, name etc
 - user class finalised which stores user name, stores ALL quiz attempts, counts attempts, adds new attempts, calculates best and worst performances (sep methods) and calculates a total avg of thier performances
-- Next step allow persistence for user data to not reset when system is reset (CSV)
+- Persistence for user data achieved - will not reset when system is reset (CSV)
+- Next step = system.py finalisation

 ## Features